Sachin-G13/RenAIssance-Evaluation-Test/README.md

 # Specific Test I. Layout Organization Recognition

 ## Project Overview
-This project aims to build a preprocessing pipeline to aid the development of a model (e.g., CNN-RNN, Transformer, or Self-Supervised architecture) for optical layout recognition in scanned documents.
-The primary objective is to detect and isolate main text regions from scanned pages while ignoring embellishments such as logos, page numbers, or decorative borders.
+This project focuses on the development of a Layout Organization Recognition model aimed at analyzing scanned pages and identifying the main text regions while ignoring non-informative elements such as page numbers, logos, and decorative embellishments.

 ## Strategy